ShubhamSoni09/Ask-Nirmaites/README.md

-# Ask-Nirmaites

-The covid pandemic has brought a gap in communication, especially between the junior and senior students of the colleges.
-Hence here comes Ask-Nirmaites which is specially curated for the 1st, 2nd and 3rd year students of Nirma University.
+The COVID-19 pandemic created a disconnect between junior and senior students at Nirma University, leaving many first, second, and third-year students with unanswered questions and limited guidance.
+That’s where Ask-Nirmaites comes in — a platform thoughtfully built to bridge that gap.

-Ask Nirmaites is a full-stack web application, where students can login using email, ask questions or doubts on a particular topic and other users can answer the questions along with edit operations.
+Ask-Nirmaites is a full-stack web application that allows students to log in using their Nirma University email, post questions on academic or campus-related topics, and get answers from fellow students.
+Users can also edit or update existing answers, creating a dynamic, evolving knowledge base for the entire community.

-Live link: www.asknirmaites.tech (login only allowed using nirma id for now)
+🔗 Live Demo: www.asknirmaites.tech (Currently supports login via Nirma ID only)

-Tech Stack: React, Firebase, Redux
+🛠️ Tech Stack: React | Firebase | Redux